Experimental investigation relating free-surface features to sub-surface turbulence: Number and cumulative area of detected structures

 \section{Number and cumulative area of detected structures}

 In Sections~\ref{sec:results}, we use the relative area covered by detected structures when correlating surface structures to the horizontal divergence.
-In contrast, \Babiker\ used the number of detected dimples for the same purpose.
-Here, we present the effect of using relative area instead of the number of structures, and changing between dimples, scars, or both.
-We will use the DNS data with \(\ReL = 2500,\ \WeL = \infty\), and compare directly to \Babiker.
-We use the whole DNS domain, as that gives a clearer time series for the dimples (see appendix \ref{app:window_size}).
+In contrast, BA used the number of detected dimples for the same purpose.
+Here, we investigate the effect of using relative area rather than the number of identified structures.
+We use the DNS dataset denoted Case 1 in Tab.~\ref{tab:flopProp}, the same dataset used in BA.
+Unlike the results in Sec.~\ref{sec:results}, we do not limit the results to match the experimental field of view here, but use rather the whole horizontal domain to make the results directly comparable to the work in BA.

-Figure\ \ref{fig:DNS-hor-div-area-combo}a is a version of Figure 3a from \Babiker\ and shows the time development of the number of detected dimples in the calculation domain \(N_d(t)\) (blue, jagged curve) alongside the MS surface divergence $\MSbetas(z)$ (orange curve).
-As discussed in \Babiker, the correlation is very close between the two, with a marked time lag between them: dimples arrive a little after the upwelling event that creates a surface divergence peak and then persist for some time after.

-Comparing this to the same visulatisation but now using the relative area covered by both dimples and scars as surface metric, shown in Fig.\ \ref{fig:DNS-hor-div-area-combo}b, there are striking similarities as well as differences.
-Perhaps the most obvious observation is that the graphs follow each other at least as closely---in fact, the correlation is even higher, and there is now no observable lag between the two.